sitaber/UC-Davis-DSI-DataFest-2018/README.md

 This demo is self contained, and Makefile should be run from the directory in which it is contained.

+First, unzip `langadata-master.zip` that was downloaded in part `5.` of Prerequisites to `ocrd-train-mod`

-Open Terminal and navigate to *ocrd-train-mod*
+Open Terminal and navigate to the `ocrd-train-mod` directory

 Execute the following command
 ```
-make training MODEL_NAME=foo CONTIUNE_FROM=eng_best
+make training MODEL_NAME=test CONTINUE_FROM=eng_best
 ```
+NOTE: you may use any name after `MODEL_NAME=`

-The finetuning process should now be running.
+The fine-tuning process should now be running.
 You should see something similar to the image below *insert training image*

-The number of iteration is set to 300.
-Simply let the process complete, and copy the resulting foo.traineddata to the tessdata folder where tesseract-ocr files are located.
+The number of iterations is set to 300.
+Simply let the process complete, and copy the resulting model_name.traineddata to the tessdata folder where tesseract-ocr files are located.
 For example `/usr/share/tesseract-ocr/4.00/tessdata/`.

-This location my vary depending on your system and how you installed Tesseract.
+This location may vary depending on your system and how you installed Tesseract.
 If following this guide, and using Xubuntu installed form scratch, this will be the correct directory.

-To copy foo.traineddata, execute the following in the directoy that conatins it
+To use the newly trained model, execute the following in the directory that contains it to copy it to the main tessdata where Tesseract looks for languages to use
 ```
-sudo cp foo.trianeddata /usr/share/tesseract-ocr/4.00/tessdata/
+sudo cp model_name.trianeddata /usr/share/tesseract-ocr/4.00/tessdata/
 ```
+where `model_name` is the name used when invoking `make`

-With the new trained/finetuned .traineddata in the tessdata directory, run
+With the new trained/finetuned `.traineddata` in the `tessdata` directory, run
 ```
-tessearct test.img test_out -l foo
+tessearct test.img test_out -l model_name
 ```
-TO generate text with the new trained model
+To generate text with the new trained model.
+Where again, `model_name` is the name used when invoking `make`